increasingawareness/digitalsafety.tips/content/_index.md

 ---

-# <i class="fas fa-shield-alt" id="ads"></i>  Block most ads and trackers 🆕
+# <i class="fas fa-shield-alt" id="ads"></i>  Block most ads and trackers

-[AdguardDNS](https://adguard.com/en/adguard-dns/overview.html) and [NextDNS](https://nextdns.io/) are services that keep you safer and reduce intrusive ads.
+[AdguardDNS](https://adguard.com/en/adguard-dns/overview.html) is a service that keeps you safer and reduces intrusive ads.

 ## Android

 On Android, you'll want to go to settings and search for: Private DNS.
 Add `dns.adguard.com` to the "Private DNS provider hostname" field.
 Switch airplane mode on and then back off in order to reset the DNS.
 That's it!
 You're successfully blocking ads everywhere you go.
-You can use NextDNS instead if you'd like.

 ## iOS/iPadOS

-Changes are coming to iOS/iPadOS 14, but until then you'll want to use the [NextDNS app](https://apps.apple.com/us/app/nextdns/id1463342498).
+You'll want to install the [AdguardDNS](https://adguard.com/en/adguard-dns/overview.html) app, following their instructions for setup.

 ## All other systems (Mac, Windows, ChromeOS, etc.)

 Most other systems should be using the Ublock Origin extension in Chrome as discussed above (it can also be used in Microsoft's Edge browser).

-Another option is to use the [NextDNS](https://nextdns.io/) app if using a browser like Safari or other desktop browsers that don't support Ublock Origin.
+Another option is to use the [AdguardDNS](https://adguard.com/en/adguard-dns/overview.html) app if using a browser like Safari or other desktop browsers that don't support Ublock Origin.

 <br>
 <br>